5roop/task4/twitter_dataset/README.md

 * Transliteration module transforms capital letters "Љ" and "Њ" as "Lj" and "Nj", respectively.
 Note the "j" in the transliteration is not capitalized.
 * Some tweets are in English, consist only of smileys, or are not complete sentences (e.g. "Apuglia, Italy")
-* Some tweets are clearly written by bots (e.g. "2 people followed me and 3 people unfollowed me \/\/ automatically checked by ", note how the sentence has a missing TW handle that was removed in the preprocessing).
+* Some tweets are clearly written by bots.
 * Certain users use a great deal of offensive words.
-* If the tweet was a reply or a retweet, there is often little text remaining, sometimes as little as "haha" or "...".